 - 1/4 cup frozen spinach (or 1 1/2 –2 cups loosely packed, fresh baby spinach)

-- 1 individual vanilla yogurt, preferably organic (or sub milk if you don’t want to use yogurt)
+- 1 individual vanilla yogurt, preferably organic (or sub milk if you don’t want to use yogurt, use coconut or soy milk yogurt for vegan option)

 - 2 cubes ice